Skip to main content

 You can facilitate social learning in your company in the following ways:

-• Choose coaches who are skilled at their tasks, but also patient and encouraging.
+• Choose coaches who are skilled but also patient and encouraging.
 The best type of social coaching is subtle and intelligent.

 • Encourage collaboration, discussion, and workshops.